mmu-webdesign/l4-IWD-web-block/rwd-2-start-coding.md

 We would like you to select either a single Google Font for both your headings and text, or a pair of complementary fonts (one for headings, one for the text).

-Read the [MDN Web Fonts article for much more detail](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) if you would like a deeper understanding of what web fonts are, and how they are implemented.
-Please note that by using Google Fonts we are not asking you to download the fonts you are using, as described in the article.
+Please note that by using Google Fonts we are not asking you to download the fonts you are using.
+Add the link (you can use one link for both fonts if you select 2) to your HTML and the fonts to your `font-family`.

 ### Selecting and adding your Google Font(s)